commentary Romans 13

 6 For for this cause pay ye tribute also: for they are God’s ministers, attending continually upon this very thing.
 7 Render therefore to all their dues: tribute to whom tribute is due; custom to whom custom; fear to whom fear; honour to whom honour.

-If Christians are to follow the laws of the State only when they do not conflict with the laws of Christ, should they pay taxes to the State?
-Yes.
-The Apostle echoes the teaching of Christ, who famously silenced the Jews’ objection to taxation by saying, Render therefore unto Caesar the things which are Caesar’s (Mat 22:21).
+Although Christians are only secondary citizens of any nation, it is proper that they pay the State’s taxes.
+This echoes the teaching of Christ, who famously silenced the Jews’ objection to taxation by saying, Render therefore unto Caesar the things which are Caesar’s (Mat 22:21).
 If Christians can live in the world’s society without being part of it (John 17:14-18), then they can live in subjection to the State without being a part of it – and that includes paying their taxes.
 On another occasion, Jesus told Peter to fish out a piece of money to pay the tribute tax, but only after explaining that He really didn’t owe it – lest we should offend them (Mat 17:22-27).

 The conscience of some is to err on the side of State, accommodating their Christian life to the constraints that the State imposes.
 They apply this mind also to paying taxes.
 I wonder.
 Is Christ best honored by paying a little MORE to the government than what is strictly due, just in case of an audit?
-Or is He better honored by paying the bare minimum so that it might be used in His Kingdom?
-Much of the tax money that governments collect goes for immoral causes – war, abortion, gay rights, arts and science grants, etc. In my view, the balance of Christ’s rules versus the State’s mandates is not a 51%-49% mentality, but a 99%-1% allegiance to the Kingdom of God.
-The governments of the world are a part of Satan’s kingdom until that Day they are swept up like dust in the balance and thrown into the Lake of Fire (Rev 11:15; Jude 14; Rev 17).
-We render due fear, custom and tribute because of how we should behave in the Kingdom of Christ, not because of how we appear before men.
-It is likewise discordant to refuse to pay taxes and to rebel against the government (cf Jude 1:8-9).
+Or is He better honored by paying the bare minimum so that more might be used in His Kingdom?
+Much of the tax money that governments collect goes for immoral causes – war, abortion, gay rights, arts and science grants, etc. By the same token, it is discordant with Christ’s peaceable Kingdom to be a rebel and cheat (Jude 1:8-9).
+The world’s governments are a part of Satan’s kingdom until that Day they are swept up like dust in the balance and thrown into the Lake of Fire (Rev 11:15; Jude 14; Rev 17).
+We render due fear, custom and tribute because of how we should behave in the Kingdom of Christ, not because we are concerned about how we appear to other men.

-In these verses, the Apostle’s model of Church and State pre-supposes that the true Kingdom of Christ is small in comparison to general society.
-He describes the Christian as living in subjection to the Government, yet neither participating in it, nor revolting against it.
-His framework is: 1) we the Church, and 2) they the State.
+In these verses, the Apostle’s model of Church and State pre-supposes that the Kingdom of Christ is small in comparison to general society.
+He describes the Christian as living in subjection to the Government, but not participating in it nor revolting against it.
+The consistent framework is: 1) we the Church, and 2) they the State.
 And yes, the Scriptures present the saints of the Kingdom as a minority in relation to the citizens of this fair World.
 Many walk the broad way to destruction, but few are courageous enough to follow the strait and narrow way unto life (Mat 7:13-14; Luke 13:23-24).
 Fear not, little flock; for it is your Father’s good pleasure to give you the Kingdom (Luke 12:32).
-God is seeking a people that sincerely, voluntarily love and worship Him; a select, chosen, peculiar people that in works of righteousness do shew forth the praise and honor that is due His holy name (1Pet 2:9).
+God is seeking a people that sincerely and voluntarily worship Him; a select, chosen, peculiar people that in works of righteousness do shew forth the praise and honor that is due His holy name (1Pet 2:9).

 8 Owe no man any thing, but to love one another: for he that loveth another hath fulfilled the law.